and-kal/second-brain/content/books/kittler.md

 - das Sein der Zeit besteht in Wandel und Veränderung (wäre die Gegenwart sich selbst gleich wäre sie unvergängliche Gegenwart, also Ewigkeit)
 - messbare Zeit ist entsprechend nicht die eigentliche Zeit
 - vgl. auch Derridas _Metaphysik der Präsenz_

+# Forgetting (1981)

+> When your voice comes like breathing, everything is as it is: incomprehensible, beautiful and ephemeral.

+> There can only be texts when a gap opens up between utterance and statement.

+> Symbolic elements, however, have their position and their existence in networks. [...]
+Every link in the chain derives its function from its delimitation.

+- vergessen zu vergessen, was man sagen wollte (wie das Tier bei Nietzsche ("Vom Nutzen und Nachteil der Historie für das Leben")) hieße nicht mehr Gedächtnis Geschichte, Sprache
+  -> der Mensch/die Sprache arbeitet hiergegen an und vergisst dabei diese Differenz

+  - Nietzsche birgt diese wieder (Menschsein und Sprache-Haben ist aktives Vergessen des Anderen, an das N. uns erinnert)

+- Aufschreibesysteme (Techniken und Institutionen) werden erst vor dem Hintergrund des spurlosen Verschwindens, Erodierens, Zersetzens spezifisch sichtbar
+  - wobei auch diese diesen Prozessen unterworfen sind
+  - und zudem sind sie selektiv

+> There is no storage device which could retain once and for all the ongoing drift of words.
+Precisely for that reason individual storage apparatuses are both functional and describable.
+They retain certain types of information and not others...
+[I]f discourse analysis archivizes archives, it is not to reconstruct the unity and continuity of a history, but quite the contrary: to dissolve the phantasm of world history into many individual storage devices which themselves were forgotten and/or retained.

+jeder Erinnerungsakt muss auf Aufschreibesysteme ("memory-making machines") zurückgreifen -> falscher Schluss (etwa der romantischen Hermeneutik) Geschichte und Erinnerung dem menschlichen Erinnerungsvermögen als etwas dem Menschen Inhärentes anzurechnen, anstatt dieses Vermögen als Zusammenspiel verschiedener Techniken gegen das Vergessen zu sehen

+> People, once simply PROM's who were programmed once and for all through baptism, village schools, and the order of estates, became RAM's.
+In order to supply storage space for new books, new knowledge, new programs, information had to be made erasable - and according to Nietzsche understanding is the erasure of signifiers.

+auch Lesen ist eine äußere (externe) Technik, die wir für eigenes (internes) Erfassen halten

+Kittlers Kritik am hermeneitschen Zirkel: [...]

+- falsches bild ovm endlosen Meer an Interpretierbarkeit / Unausschöpfbarkeit von Text